-How do we connect our chain to a non-Tendermint chain?
+How do you connect your chain to a non-Tendermint (non-CometBFT) chain?
 The IBC connection is not limited to Tendermint-based chains.
 If another, non-Tendermint blockchain uses a fast-finality consensus algorithm, a connection can be established by adapting IBC to work with the non-Tendermint consensus mechanism.

 If the other chain is a probabilistic-finality chain, a simple adaptation of IBC is not sufficient.
 A proxy chain called a peg-zone helps establish interoperability.
 Peg-zones are fast-finality blockchains which track chain states to establish finality.
 The peg-zone chain itself is IBC-compatible and acts as a bridge between the rest of the IBC network's chains and the probabilistic-finality chain.

 A peg-zone implementation exists for Ethereum and is named the Gravity Bridge (opens new window).
 For more information on bridges and the Gravity bridge, see the section Bridges.